abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 stress–he instructed that this has to be fully known.
 It's not until we fully know the experience of dukkha that we can begin to understand how we're contributing to it, getting entangled in it and a part of its cause.
-The Second Truth—the cause of dukkha—is to be relinquished; the Third Truth—the cessation of dukkha*—*is to be realized; and the Fourth Truth—the path or practice leading to the cessation of dukkha*—*is to be developed.
+The Second Truth---the cause of dukkha---is to be relinquished;
+the Third Truth---the cessation of dukkha*---*is to be realized; and the Fourth Truth---the path or practice leading to the cessation of dukkha*---*is to be developed.
 But it all begins with the First Truth: fully knowing.

 Over and over again, the Buddha encourages us to develop our practice by fully engaging with and fully knowing what we encounter and experience.